-We believe economic sanctions on Iran will continue to keep USD ARPUs low over the short to medium term.
-MTN's ARPU stabilised at just around USD4 since Q412 a figure that increased in Q314 to USD4.18.
+We believe economic sanctions on Iran are likely also to have a positive effect on USD ARPUs.
+MTN's ARPU stabilised at just around USD4 since Q412 a figure that increased in Q314 to USD4.11.
 However, in Iranian rials MTN has reported rising ARPUs in every quarter in 2014, clearly demonstrating the impact of currency depreciation on USD reported ARPU figures.

 We expect ARPU levels in Iran's mobile sector will come under increasing downward pressure because of fierce price competition, even though we do not expect MTN to decline by much, because of its experience in launching advanced mobile data services.
+On the downside, the Iranian government has imposed maximum limits on how much the operators can charge for their data.
+The regulator set a maximum tariff of IRR0.5 per KB for post-paid data and IRR0.75 per KB on pre-paid price plans in December 2015.